merajcal/mfe-based-app/README.md

 # How to Run Demo App
 - Make sure you have yarn package manager installed
+- Make sure you have lerna cli installed
-- Run `learn bootstrap` on the root directory to install packages
+- Run `lerna bootstrap` on the root directory to install packages
 - Run `yarn start` to see the application up and running